xapian/xapian-docsprint/howtos/sorting.rst

 Other Uses for Generated Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``Xapian::KeyMaker`` can also be subclassed to sort based on a calculation.
+xapian-class:`KeyMaker`` can also be subclassed to sort based on a calculation.
 For example, "sort by geographical distance", where a subclass could take
 the latitude and longitude of the user's location, and coordinates of the
 document from a value slot, and sort results so that those closest to the